-The MiniArc Roque ES 180i is fitted with a fan-as-needed feature.
+Roque ES 130i PRO, ES 180i PRO are fitted with a fan as needed feature.
 Fan-as-needed automatically switches the cooling fan off when it is not required.
-This has two main advantages; (1) to minimize power consumption, and (2) to minimize the amount of contaminants such as dust that are drawn into the power source.
+This has two main advantages: (1) to minimize power consumption, and (2) to minimize the amount of contaminants such as dust that are drawn into the power source.